maiziex/AncestralCall/README.md

 --num_threads: "10" is the number of threads you can define, which corresponds to number of samples.  <br />
 --sample_list: 'HG00250','HG00353','HG00512' are the sample names corresponding to your contig files, which is the prefix of the contig files. <br />

-### Step 2: Generate all the multiple-alignment files for each sample.
+### Step 2: Generate all the multiple-alignments files for each sample.